 What Is A Non-Monetary Eviction In Florida?

-Florida Non-Monetary evictions in Tenancies happen more than one would think.
-So what exactly is a non-monetary eviction in a Florida Residential Tenancy?
+Florida non-monetary evictions with tenants happen more than one would think.
+So what exactly is a non-monetary eviction in a Florida residential tenancy?

-As a Landlord, it is important to remember that you can evict for reasons besides not payment of rent.
-Not only do they need to pay, they have the responsibility to:
+As a landlord, it is important to understand that you can evict tenants for reasons other than non-payment of rent.
+Not only do tenants need to pay, they have the responsibility to:

 - Maintain the property without damage.